socialplanning/opencore/nui/project/README.txt

     >>> view.handle_request()
     >>> del view._redirected
     >>> view.portal_status_message
-    [u'Mailing lists have been added.']
+    [u'Mailing lists feature has been added.']

 Make sure we can install a TaskTracker featurelet too::